 That’s why lumbar support pillows are so popular.
 They are shaped to follow the natural curve of the back and sturdy enough to help the spine remain in a natural position when sitting or lying down.
 Using a lumbar support pillow can make it much easier to do seated office work for longer periods without experiencing tightness or pain in the lower back or legs.

 However, lumbar support pillows come in all different shapes, sizes, and materials, and, with so many choices, finding the best one can be a challenge.
-To make your search easier, read on for our recommendations and important details on how to find a top-quality lumbar support pillow for your needs.

 The biggest consideration when buying a lumbar support pillow is whether it will relieve your pain and discomfort.
-You may need to test several pillows to get exactly the right fit, because even though many are listed as “one size fits all,” their construction, the rigidity of the cushioning, and their actual size do make a noticeable difference.
+You may need to test several pillows to get exactly the right fit because even though many are listed as “one size fits all,” their construction, the rigidity of the cushioning, and their actual size do make a noticeable difference.

 Proper fit is more important than cushioning, in most cases.
 A lumbar support pillow is designed to support the lower and middle parts of the back, so it should fit the curve of your lower spine without pushing your back out of the proper position.
-This means that, for some, a thinner lumbar support will provide longer-lasting comfort than a thicker pillow.
+This means that, for some, thinner lumbar support will provide longer-lasting comfort than a thicker pillow.

 Lumbar support pillows work best when used for sitting upright or reclining slightly.
 They don’t work as well when reclining deeply or lying down flat.
 When doing work that requires you to sit forward, they don’t work well at all.
 (If you need to lean forward in your chair for prolonged periods, consider a wedge pillow placed on the seat instead.)
 They can be ideal for long car trips, where you’re sitting in a relaxed position.

 For some users, lumbar support pillows cause more discomfort, not less.
 There are several reasons for this, including a pillow that’s too large or too small, or one that is positioned incorrectly.
-Sometimes a slight change in seating posture — placing both feet on a platform a few inches above the floor, for example — will resolve the problem.
+Sometimes a slight change in seating posture — placing both feet on a platform a few inches over the floor, for example — will resolve the problem.

 Lumbar support pillows’ cushioning tends to reflect body heat back to the user, increasing sweating along the lower and middle back.
 This moisture can soak into the fabric cover and cushion, and, over time, it can develop an odor.
 A support pillow with a water-resistant cover can make a big difference; these covers are easier to clean, too.

-A lumbar pillow with a mesh backing can improve airflow between the user and the pillow, so that some sweat evaporates before reaching the pillow.
+A lumbar pillow with a mesh backing can improve airflow between the user and the pillow so that some sweat evaporates before reaching the pillow.
 For those who really don’t like the extra heat of heavily cushioned lumbar pillows, you can resolve this with wire-frame lumbar supports that have a mesh backing and no cushioning at all.

 Lumbar support pillows look simple from the outside — at least at first glance.
 Their construction, however, is anything but.
 They’ve been designed and refined to provide a better, more comfortable experience for users.
 Here are a few details to look for: